 Contributed by De Wet & Jin from Museum of Wander

 The Kecak dance starting at sunset, is held in the open air at Pura Dalem temple, and the setting is magical.
-What makes the Kecak so unique is that the show involves no musical instruments, only relying on the mesmerising chants of a troupe of barechested men dressed in sarongs, around 50-60 of them.
+What makes the Kecak so unique is that the show involves no musical instruments, only relying on the mesmerizing chants of a troupe of barechested men dressed in sarongs, around 50-60 of them.
 A traditional gamelan orchestra usually accompanies Balinese dance, but that’s not the case with the Kecak.

 The Kecak tells the story of the Ramayana.
 Prince Rama and his wife are strolling in the forest when the evil Rawhana kidnaps his wife.
 The prince seeks help from the Monkey king, and the show portrays the battle between the monkeys and Rawhana.
 Balinese Kecak dance is also called a trance dance, as the troupe of monkey-men seems to enter another realm as they chant cak-cak-cak-kecak uninterrupted for the entire duration of the show.